nuzcraft/slimes_in_this_dungeon/design/PROJECT_PLAN.md

 Aight, now we get into the specifics.
 Build out the special ability for Magenta, both for enemies as well as the player.
 Create the poison clouds and generate them in the level.
 Update the level generator to do Magenta-specific generation.
 * update the wall sprites for Magenta Levels **DONE**
 * add poison cloud sprite to spritesheet **DONE**
-* create poison cloud as a property of a tile, that will damage a player if stepped on **DONE**
+* create poison cloud as a property of a tile, that will damage a player if stepped on.
+(UPDATE) make it its own class of floor tile. **DONE**
-* add an optional timer parameter to tiles with poison clouds so that when the timer hits zero, the cloud is destroyed
+* add an optional timer parameter to tiles with poison clouds so that when the timer hits zero, the cloud is destroyed (UPDATE) added a clause so the cloud will spawn a new one as well. **DONE**
-* add bomb sprite to the spritesheet
+* add bomb sprite to the spritesheet **DONE**
 * code bomb object (similar to an enemy) with a timer.
-When the timer hits zero, destroy the bomb and spawn a poison cloud with a timer
+When the timer hits zero, destroy the bomb and spawn a poison cloud with a timer **DONE**
-* create a function that will calculate the distance between two monsters
+* create a function that will calculate the distance between two monsters **DONE**
-* create a function to find the closest monster
+* create a function to find the closest monster **DONE**
 * update Magenta enemy ai so that they target the player and throw a bomb.
 This may be a second ai that the enemy can switch to after a certain amount of time.
 The player must be suitably close to the monster.
 The monster will target a random open tile next to the player.
-* update level generation to spawn 1-3 poison clouds in a room (must be next to a wall or have no diagonally adjacent walls; this will help keep us from blocking a doorway)
+* update level generation to spawn 1-3 poison clouds in a room (must be next to a wall or have no diagonally adjacent walls; this will help keep us from blocking a doorway) **DONE**
 * create special ability for the player to be able to toss bombs at the nearest enemy as well
 #### CYAN
 Now, do the same for Cyan.
 Additionally, add code so that the each level is randomized for the order that floors are visited in and make it so that enemies from previous levels can spawn in on subsequent levels.